JeanBaptisteServais/Jojo-detector-/README.md

 I had a lot of fun, most of the time! to work on the image for have the best dataset ever ! possible (<em>it doesn't work, blam the dataset</em>)

-this program is intelligent because it learns by itself and writes itself (to make eye-catching) or this program downloads images on the internet and makes comparaisons..
+This program is intelligent because it learns by itself and writes itself (to make eye-catching) or this program downloads images on the internet and makes comparaisons..